gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 Its possible to apply a transformation to the output of a query this gives you an opportunity to manipulate the results into a more useful output.

-When a transform is applied the new results are save into whats known as a transient property.
+When a transform is applied the new results are saved into what is known as a transient property.
 A transient property is just a property that is not persisted, simply created at query time by a transform function.